colinsheppard/pevi/plug-in_electric_vehicle_infrastructure_model_description.md

          | | - *odDist:* Travel distance in miles
          | | - *odTime:* Travel time in decimal hours
          | | - *odEnroute:* List of the TAZs along the route between the origin and destination, used for seeking level 3 charging.
          | parameters    | A table of parameter values indexed by their name.
-See Table **#HEY!#** for a listing of parameters along with their default values.
+See Table 11 for a listing of parameters along with their default values.

 ## 2.3 Drivers
 Driver agents are used in the model to simulate individual driver and vehicle characteristics combined.
 These entities are described in the model by the following state variables: